nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 The Nuxeo Development Sandbox is built on top of Docker containers and Kubernetes pods.
 Today, we use Openshift to support our Development Sandbox environments.

-The primary focus of the Development Sandbox is to provide our customers with a self-service environment that enables you to easily build and deploy applications during the development process.
+The primary focus of the Development Sandbox is to provide our customers with a self-service environment that enables them to easily build and deploy applications during the development process.

 The Nuxeo Development Sandbox is meant purely for Development.
 It does not support large data storage or data backups and should never be used to store production data.